 David joined Watsi on September 28th, 2015.
-Four years ago, David became the 1513th member to automatically support a new Watsi patient every month.
-Since then, 4,293 more people have become monthly donors!
-David's most recent donation traveled 4,500 miles to support Tunai, a woman from Kenya, to fund a thyriodectomy.
+Five years ago, David became the 1513th member to automatically support a new Watsi patient every month.
+Since then, 4,516 more people have become monthly donors!
+David's most recent donation traveled 4,300 miles to support Phebe, an accounting student from Haiti, to fund cardiac care for her pacemaker.

 Tunai is a farmer from Kenya.
 Her smile and her optimism about life despite the many challenges she goes through will make you appreciate every little thing about life.
 As a wife and a mother of 7 children, Tunai does so well taking care of her large family and especially her last born child who is physically challenged.
 Tunai and her husband are small-scale farmers.
 They plant vegetables and potatoes for consumption.
 Her husband does casual jobs for other people earning approximately $75 a month.
 Their last born child who is physically challenged and in a special school also requires a lot of care.
 Since 38 years ago, Tunai began to experience troubling symptoms, including a large neck mass and difficulty swallowing.
 She was diagnosed with a goiter, an abnormal enlargement of the thyroid gland.
 She needs surgery to prevent her symptoms from getting worse.
 Our medical partner, African Mission Healthcare Foundation, is helping Tunai receive treatment.
 She is scheduled to undergo a thyroidectomy on March 9th at our medical partner's care center.
 Surgeons will remove all or part of her thyroid gland.
 This procedure will cost $641, and she and her family need help raising money.
 Tunai says, “I am appealing to anyone to help me pay for my surgery so that I can continue taking care of my family and especially my youngest child who needs absolute care.”